Farauk98/web_app_focus/README.md

 This configuration sets up the Docker environment, initializes the backend, runs the frontend, and opens a preview for the frontend.
 The preview link will be provided by Gitpod and may change dynamically (e.g. 8080-farauk98-webappfocus *-yu1qfzvp4g0.ws-eu106* .gitpod.io).
 Ports **3000** and **8080** are configured as **public**, eliminating the need to manually make them public.

+# Environment Configuration

+For security reasons, the project uses environment variables stored in a .env file.
+It's important to note that the .env file should includ in the .gitignore and should never be committed to the repository.
+However, to facilitate a quick setup for automatic application launch, a .env file has been provided. **This is not a recommended practice for projects**; it's a convenient solution for fast application initiation.

 ## Contribution